ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 ```

 While thinking about it, a little more, I want to use `Ninja Map(NinjaEntity entity);` in `IEnumerable<Ninja> Map(IEnumerable<NinjaEntity> entity);`.
-This could be a little harder to test than expected, which lead me to a more fine-grained design.
+This could be a little harder to test than expected, which leads me to a more fine-grained design.

-We will keep the `INinjaMappingService` but it will simply become a **Façade**.
+We will keep the `INinjaMappingService`, but it will simply become a **Façade**.

 ---